Process and memory protections

 [ 0.000000] Using x86 segment limits to approximate NX protection

-If neither are seen, you do not have any NX protections enabled.
+If you see neither, you don’t have any NX protections enabled.
 Check your BIOS settings and CPU capabilities.
 If “nx” shows up in each of the “flags” lines in /proc/cpuinfo, it is enabled/supported by your hardware (and a PAE kernel is needed to actually use it).

 Some pointers stored in glibc are obfuscated via PTR_MANGLE/PTR_UNMANGLE macros internally in glibc, preventing libc function pointers from being overwritten during runtime.